suchm/capitals-quiz/README.md

 - You can end the quiz at any time by clicking the "End quiz" button.
 - Once ended you can restart the quiz by clicking the "Restart quiz" button.

+## Security strategies

+- Validating and sanitising inputs.
+- Implementing Laravel Sanctum for API authentication.
+- Handling errors in the frontend to providing user friendly messages.
+- Implemented try and catch methods in backend allowing requests to fail gracefully.
+- Cached API request to limit the number of calls to the endpoint.
+- Added retry attempts to API request in case it fails.